Vehicle stabilisers and outriggers

 - inspected and maintained in accordance with the manufacturer’s recommendations and/or guidance provided in relevant technical codes and standards.

-- workers who drive the vehicles are provided with appropriate instruction, training and supervision regarding the proper use of the stabiliser or outrigger and the associated locking mechanism.
+PCBUs must also ensure workers who drive/operate the vehicles are provided with appropriate instruction, training and supervision regarding the use of the stabiliser or outrigger and their locking mechanisms.
 The training should relate to the specific make and model of plant and be documented.

-Owners of vehicle loading cranes without secondary locking mechanisms on the stabilisers should consider engaging an engineer or the manufacturer to redesign and modify the locking mechanism to eliminate or minimise the risk of a stabiliser inadvertently extending while travelling on public roads.
+Owners of vehicle loading cranes should assess the on-going safety of the current stabiliser locking mechanisms.
+It may be necessary for an engineer or the manufacturer to redesign, modify or select another locking mechanism that, eliminates or minimises the risk of a stabiliser inadvertently extending while travelling on public roads.

-In view of the three fatal incidents, where a truck has been driven without the driver being aware of an extended stabiliser, it is considered reasonably practicable to retrofit cranes with a stabiliser warning system in accordance to the applicable Australian Standard.
-The feasibility of fitting an upgraded warning and indicating system to older vehicle loading cranes should be assessed during the annual inspection and maintenance program for the crane.
+It is considered to be reasonably practicable to retrofit systems that provide an equivalent level of safety to a crane manufactured after 2014 which includes the warning systems specified by the Australian Standard.
+The feasibility of fitting an upgraded warning and indicating system to older vehicle loading cranes should be addressed during the annual inspection and maintenance program for the crane.

 - Last updated